Post-Quantum Cryptography: How Governments Worldwide Are Shaping the Transition Ahead

 The UAE has moved early from awareness into structured preparation for post-quantum cryptography.
 In 2025, it approved a National Encryption Policy and executive regulation requiring government entities to develop clear, officially approved transition plans, with cryptographic discovery, inventory, and risk assessment as prerequisites.

 In 2026, compliance-critical entities are expected to formalize migration plans and prioritize higher-risk systems, with phased oversight rather than immediate full migration.
-In practice, procurement and regulatory alignment are already shaping market behavior, with PQC readiness increasingly influencing eligibility for public-sector and regulated-sector opportunities.
+Procurement and regulatory alignment are already shaping market behavior, with PQC readiness increasingly influencing eligibility for public-sector and regulated-sector opportunities.
+The UAE Cyber Security Council has paired policy with delivery, expanding its partnership with the Advanced Technology Research Council and its commercial arm VentureOne to scale cryptographic discovery tooling, national cryptographic libraries developed by the Technology Innovation Institute, and entanglement-based quantum key distribution across government and enterprise environments.

 GCC and Jordan: Sector-Led Momentum